When Street Child’s work began in Sierra Leone in 2008, it was the poorest nation in the world and had been devastated by a decade of civil war.

 Today we work to give the country’s poorest children better futures through education, helping to lift whole communities out of poverty.

-By providing a combination of psycho-social support, quality education and family business support, we give children the chance to live in a secure home with a family and to access the education they need to set them up for life.
+By providing a combination of psycho-social support, quality education and family business support, we give children the chance to live in a secure home with a family and to access the education they need for a brighter future.

 The training and certification of teachers can transform the lives of the teachers and their communities as well as the children’s learning outcomes in schools.

-During the Ebola epidemic, our training programmes extended to educating communities about the disease.
-In this process, we trained more than 1,700 Ebola Educators, whose efforts were integral to the process of containing the spread of the disease, helping save thousands of lives.
+During the Ebola epidemic, we trained more than 1,200 Ebola Educators, who educated communities on how to contain the spread of the disease, helping save thousands of lives.